 There has already been one patch published since the game released fully that addresses some of the game’s hiccups but the framerate, as well as in-game loading times, have ample room for improvement across the board.

 Even with its occasional technical shortcomings, Subnautica is a beautiful game, and while my sense of impending doom grew the deeper I explored it’s dark, watery depths, so did my sense of wonder.

 Unknown Worlds has built a watery world filled with bioluminescent foliage, alien creatures and a sense of adventure that kept me swimming forward to find answers even though every fiber of my being wanted to head for the surface as quickly as my flippered feet would take me.

-DISCLAIMER: This copy of Subnautica on Xbox One was provided to me by Unknown Worlds for the purpose of content creation and review.
+DISCLAIMER: This copy of Subnautica on Xbox One was provided by Unknown Worlds for the purpose of content creation and review.
 The opinions expressed in the article above have not been affected by, dictated or edited in any way by the provider.